Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning

 \subsection{More Ablation Studies and Robustness Analysis.}

 We conduct additional experiments on different baselines to demonstrate the effectiveness of InCo Aggregation.
 Figure~\ref{fig:ablation_resnet_prox} to Figure~\ref{fig:ablation_resnet_scaffold} present the results of the ablation study for FedProx, FedNova, and Scaffold, incorporating InCo Aggregation.
 These results highlight the efficacy of InCo Aggregation across different baselines.
 Additionally, Figure~\ref{fig:robustness_resnet_prox} and Figure~\ref{fig:robustness_resnet_scaffold} illustrate the robustness analysis for FedProx and Scaffold.
-In Figure~\ref{fig:robustness_resnet_prox}, we observe that FedProx faces challenges in achieving convergence in all settings, whereas InCoProx exhibits great results with significant improvements over FedProx.
-In Figure~\ref{fig:robustness_resnet_scaffold}, InCoScaffold consistently obtains the best performances across all settings.
+In Figure~\ref{fig:robustness_resnet_prox} and Figure~\ref{fig:robustness_resnet_scaffold}, InCoProx and InCoScaffold consistently obtains the best performances across all settings.
 These experiments provide further evidence of the efficiency of InCo Aggregation.